-Local demand for cybersecurity has primarily focused on Internet Security, and many local enterprises have also embraced the concepts in the U.S. National Institute of Standards and Technology Cybersecurity Framework: to identify, protect, detect, respond, and recover from cyber attacks.
+Local demand for cybersecurity has primarily focused on internet security, with many local enterprises embracing the concepts in the U.S. National Institute of Standards and Technology (NIST) Cybersecurity Framework, including how to identify, protect, detect, respond, and recover from cyber-attacks.
 In 2020, the financial services industry was the leading demand sector in Taiwan for cybersecurity solutions, with government, educational institutions and healthcare following closely behind.
 E-Commerce-related services for online shopping, restaurants, transportation reservations, hotel reservations, etc., will use Enterprise Resource Planning (ERP) systems for maintaining huge amounts of client data for management, and they will begin to use the cloud for data storage purposes.
 Due to the high volume of big data, the risk of becoming the target of cybersecurity attacks is higher than in other industries.

 The Taiwan authorities are also concerned about cyber-attacks from China.
 According to the Taiwan National Security Council, U.S. software companies are welcome and encouraged to participate in public tenders.
-For tenders from Taiwan’s National Security Council, National Security Bureau and the Ministry of National Defense, all the software/hardware, including parts, cannot be sourced from China.
+For tenders from Taiwan’s National Security Council, National Security Bureau and the Ministry of National Defense, all the software/hardware including parts cannot be sourced from China.
 The Taiwan Cyber Security Management Act (the Act) went into effect in January 2019.
 Central and local authorities, public organizations, and critical infrastructure providers are regulated by the Act.
-Along with the Act, a special budget of NT$1.4 billion ($46.8 million) per year (from 2017–2020) is available to assist both central and local authorities improve their cybersecurity infrastructure and management.
+Along with the Act, a special budget of NT$1.4 billion (US$46.8 million) per year (from 2017–2020) is available to assist both central and local authorities improve their cybersecurity infrastructure and management.
 More broadly, the Act has raised awareness of the need for manufacturers to invest in additional cybersecurity tools and attract foreign technology firms to Taiwan.

 In order to promote U.S. cybersecurity companies in Taiwan, CS Taiwan led a delegation of representatives from the Taiwan authorities, critical infrastructure providers, and financial institutions to the RSA Conference in San Francisco, CA, in March 2019 and February 2020.
-CS Taiwan also regularly hosts cybersecurity events for U.S. companies to promote themselves.
+CS Taiwan also regularly hosts cybersecurity events for U.S. companies to participate and promote their solutions.